loteixeira/stonedflash/README.md

 ```

 ## StonedURLLoader
-A StoneURLLoader is a proxy for URLLoader class.
+A StonedURLLoader is a proxy for URLLoader class.
 The constructor receives two parameters:
 * sourceData: may be a String or URLRequest instance (where you want to load the asset)
 * dataFormat: value from URLLoaderDataFormat class (binary, text or variables) - default value is text